Polynomial term structure models: Some probabilistic results

 \subsection{A canonical parametrisation of scalar polynomial models}

-We are now in a position to summarise the above results to characterise the range of admissible parameters for which there exists a scalar polynomial model in which the factor process takes values in a bounded open interval $I$.
-Since we can replace the state variable $Z$ with $\hat Z = \rho(Z)$ and the interest rate function $R$ with $\hat R = R \circ \rho^{-1}$, where $\rho$ is an affine transformation, there is no loss of generality in fixing the state space $I$ to be any given interval.
+We are now in a position to characterise the range of admissible parameters for which there exists a bounded scalar polynomial model.

+In light of Theorem \ref{th:main1}, we may assume the degree of $b$ is at most three and the degree of $\sigma^2$ is at most four.

+By applying an affine transformation to the state variable, there is no loss of generality in fixing the state space $I$ to be any finite interval.
 Therefore, to simplify some calculations, in this section we will set $I = (-1,1)$ and will refer to this as the canonical state space in the sequel.